 What is Life Insurance Selection?

-Life Insurance Selection is the process of matching the right type of life protection — term life, whole of life, critical illness, income protection, or family income benefit — to your specific life stage, dependants, and financial liabilities.
-The right type depends on what you are trying to protect (the mortgage, family income, inheritance, or your own recovery), not just how much cover you can afford.
+Life Insurance Selection is the process of matching the right type of life protection, term life, whole life, critical illness, disability insurance, or family income benefit, to your specific life stage, dependents, and financial liabilities.
+The right type depends on what you are trying to protect (the mortgage, family income, estate, or your own recovery), not just how much cover you can afford.

 The Formula

-Right type of cover = Primary risk (death vs illness vs income loss) + Liability (mortgage, income, inheritance) + Time horizon (term vs lifetime) + Budget (monthly premium)
+Right type of cover = Primary risk (death vs illness vs income loss) + Liability (mortgage, income, estate) + Time horizon (term vs lifetime) + Budget (monthly premium)

 Worked Example